 When under a hurricane watch or warning, it will be essential to communicate with your employees and a phone tree or e-mail blast won’t be enough.
 Your Emergency Messaging System (EMS) should send two-way notification to alert employees then allow them to respond back with a status update.
 Keep employee contact information up”to”date (including employee’s in-case-of-emergency contacts) to ensure all employees can receive the notifications.
 This same system can also be used to contact third-party contacts.

 Conducting a BIA as part of creating a BCP will make sure that you are planning for connectivity establishment and data recovery in the event of a hurricane.
 The plans for backing up data should be online for users to access and not kept in a binder on a shelf.
+Plus, it’s much easier to get data recovery raid 5 if something goes wrong than it is to try and recover wet and destroyed paper files.
 Ensuring employees can obtain critical documents is a key part of your recovery effort, especially if the hurricane prevents you from entering your building.
 Along with the BCP, store employee contact information, in-case-of-emergency numbers, floor plans, evacuation routes, and a hurricane preparation checklist with specific tasks remotely using a hosted document storage.

 Define roles and responsibilities for your crisis management team by choosing suitable personnel then training them how to respond to a hurricane.
 Remember, individuals may need to assist their relatives during an evacuation, so employees with small children or elderly family members may not be the best leaders during a crisis.
 Create your emergency plan then practice it – not once, but several times, so that it becomes second nature for employees to learn how to respond and use a notification system.
 Activating your BCP will be a simple process of following the outlined process previously documented.
 Preparis has a customized hurricane toolkit available to train your team.